Freedom in the World

 F. Rule of Law: 10 / 16

 Judicial staff and resource shortages undermine defendants’ procedural rights, including the rights to a timely trial and state-funded legal counsel.
-There were about 50,000 pretrial detainees in South African prisons in 2013, comprising about 31 percent of the prison population.
-They wait an average of three months before trial, and some beyond the legal maximum of two years.
-Lower courts have proven more susceptible to corruption than the higher panels, and there have been reports of physical intimidation of judges and magistrates.
+According to a Judicial Inspectorate for Correctional Services (JICS) report released in October 2014, there were more than 44,000 pretrial detainees in 2014, out of a total prison population of more than 154,000; more than 18,000 pretrial detainees, or 41 percent, were juveniles and children.
+Pretrial detainees wait an average of three months before trial, and some beyond the legal maximum of two years.
+Lower courts have proved more susceptible to corruption than the higher panels, and there have been reports of physical intimidation of judges and magistrates.

 South Africa has one of the highest rates of violent crime in the world.
-After declining in recent years, murder, attempted murder, armed robbery, sexual offenses, home robberies, and carjackings all increased from April 2012–March 2013, according to a report by the South African Police Service (SAPS).
+After declining in recent years, murder, attempted murder, and armed robbery increased in the 12 months ending March 2013 and again in the 12 months ending March 2014; overall rates of assault declined in the latter period.
 The Zuma administration has given the police more latitude to use force against criminals.
 Mostly due to police incapacity, vigilantism is a problem.

 The constitution prohibits discrimination based on a range of categories, including race, sexual orientation, and culture.
-State bodies such as the South African Human Rights Commission and the Office of the Public Protector are empowered to investigate and prosecute cases of discrimination.
-Affirmative-action legislation has benefited previously disadvantaged groups (defined as “Africans,” “Coloureds,” “Asians,” and as of 2008, “Chinese”) in public and private employment as well as in education.
-Racial imbalances in the workforce persist, and a majority of the country’s business assets remain white-owned.
+State bodies such as the South African Human Rights Commission and the Office of the Public Protector are empowered to investigate and prosecute discrimination cases.
+Affirmative action legislation has benefited previously disadvantaged groups (defined as “Africans,” “Coloureds,” “Asians,” and “Chinese”) in public and private employment as well as in education.
+Racial imbalances in the workforce persist, and a majority of the country’s business assets remain white owned.
 The government’s Black Economic Empowerment program aims to increase the black stake in the economy, mostly by establishing race-based ownership thresholds for government tenders and licenses.

 The number of foreign nationals in South Africa is uncertain, with estimates ranging from two to seven million, including between one and three million Zimbabweans.
-South Africa receives the highest number of asylum applications in the world—overwhelmingly from other African countries.
-However, it accepts only about 15 percent, and closed three of seven refugee reception offices in 2012.
-The 2011 Immigration Amendment Act reduced the period asylum seekers have to make a formal application at refugee reception centers after entering the country, from 14 days to 5 days; also that year, the government resumed deportations of Zimbabwean migrants.
+South Africa now receives the third-highest number of asylum applications in the world—overwhelmingly from other African countries.
+It accepts only about 150 percent of applicants, and in November 2014 it released a draft asylum form to try to deter economic migrants, which make up the vast majority of applicants.
 Conditions at migrant detention centers are poor, and deportees are subject to physical and sexual abuse by police and immigration officers.
 Increased immigration, particularly from Zimbabwe, Mozambique, and Somalia, has spurred xenophobic violence by police and vigilantes.
-Sporadic attacks continued in 2013, often tied to wider service-delivery protests in which immigrants were scapegoated.
+Sporadic attacks continued in 2014, often tied to wider service-delivery protests in which immigrants were scapegoated.

-Separately, the nomadic Khoikhoi and Khomani San peoples, indigenous to South Africa, suffer from social and legal discrimination.
+The indigenous, nomadic Khoikhoi and Khomani San peoples suffer from social and legal discrimination.

 G. Personal Autonomy and Individual Rights: 11 / 16

 The state generally protects citizens from arbitrary deprivation of property.
-However, some 80 percent of farmland is owned by white South Africans, who make up 9 percent of the population.
-As a result, thousands of black and colored farmworkers suffer from insecure tenure rights; illegal squatting on white-owned farms is a serious problem, as are attacks on white owners.
-The government has vowed to transfer 30 percent of land to black owners by 2014; however, only about 6 percent of land has been transferred since 1994.
+However, the vast majority of farmland remains in the hands of white South Africans, who make up 9 percent of the population.
+As a result, thousands of black and mixed-race farmworkers suffer from insecure tenure rights.
+Illegal squatting on white-owned farms is a serious problem, as are attacks on white owners.
+The government vowed to transfer 30 percent of land to black owners by 2014; however, only about 7 percent of land has been transferred since 1994.
 A 2013 government land audit revealed the state owns between 14 and 21 percent of the country’s land.
-In 2013, the government replaced its “willing buyer, willing seller” approach to land reform with a more aggressive “just and equitable” approach, echoing language in the constitution, and proposed a number of bills to this effect, although all are in preliminary stages.
+The ANC government proposed a number of bills in 2014 to implement a more aggressive “just and equitable” approach to land reform, echoing language in the constitution, though most of these are still in preliminary stages.
+In June, Zuma signed an amendment to the 1994 Restitution of Land Rights Act that reopened the land-claims process for another five years.

-Equal rights for women are guaranteed by the constitution and promoted by the Commission on Gender Equality.
+The constitution guarantees and the Commission on Gender Equality promotes equal rights for women.
 While the constitution allows the option and practice of customary law, it does not allow such law to supersede women’s rights as citizens.
 Nevertheless, women suffer de facto discrimination with regard to marriage (including forced marriage), divorce, inheritance, and property rights, particularly in rural areas.
-A draft Traditional Courts Bill would strengthen the legal authority of traditional leaders, sparking concerns among civic groups about women’s rights.
-The bill was rejected by 5 of 9 provincial legislatures but had not yet been withdrawn from consideration as of the end of 2013.
+A Traditional Courts Bill, which sparked concerns among civic groups about women’s rights, was withdrawn in February 2014 amid opposition.

-Despite a robust legal framework criminalizing domestic violence and domestic rape, both are extremely grave problems.
-South Africa has one of the world’s highest rates of sexual abuse: 127 per 100,000, according to the 2013 SAPS report.
-Under-reporting is prevalent; a separate police report estimated that only 1 in 36 rapes is reported.
-Women are also subject to sexual harassment and wage discrimination in the workplace, and are not well represented in top management positions.
-Women are better represented in government, holding some 41 percent of the seats in the National Assembly and leading five of nine provincial governments.
-The main opposition DA party is led by Helen Zille, the premier of Western Cape Province.
+Despite a robust legal framework criminalizing domestic violence and domestic rape, both are grave problems.
+Only a small percentage of rapes is reported.
+Women are also subject to sexual harassment and wage discrimination in the workplace and are not well represented in top management positions.
+Women are better represented in government, holding 41.5 percent of the seats in the NA.
+Two of the nine provinces are led by female premiers.

 X = Score Received